SAP-samples/cloud-cap-samples-java/README.md

 - Ensure you have an entitlement for `SAP HANA Schemas & HDI Containers` with plan `hdi-shared` in the same space.
 - Ensure that your CF instances are connected to Internet to download SAPMachine JRE 17 as it is available in `sap_java_buildpack` in online mode only.

+> [!NOTE]
+> Please note that some IDEs may interfere with their autobuild during the MTA build and thus lead to corrupt MTA build results.
+Therefore, please ensure that no IDEs are running in parallel with your MTA build.

 Deploy as Single Tenant Application:
 - Rename `mta-single-tenant.yaml` to `mta.yaml`
 - Run `mbt build`